pixeloven/pixeloven/NOTES.md

 ## Before v7 Release
-* updated docs
+* updated docs to reflect new CLI changes
-* updated ssr example and generator
+* updated ssr example and generators
 * eliminate warnings with new build setup

 ## After v7 Release